Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Other Guidelines and Exceptions

-• Duplicates are purchased only under unusual circumstances as approved by the Head of Collection Management and Systems or the Director.
+• Duplicates are purchased only under unusual circumstances as approved by the Head of Library Systems and Collections.

 • When there is a choice among formats such as hard copy, electronic access, microform, the choice is based on expected use, consultation with the appropriate academic department as to assignments given, and appropriateness of the technological format for teaching and student access.
 Microforms are considered only in exceptional cases.